dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-1/README.md

 ### 6. Higher Scalability & Availability
 The isolated nature of services allows easier scaling with less cost than that of a monolithic system.
 In a typical scenario, if a specific service is very heavy in terms of performance/resources, it can be scaled individually and improve performance, without having to scale the whole application.
 This - of course - also affects high availability in a similar manner.

-Since the definition of SOA does not enforce any technological standards, its implementation can take many forms, such as the following:

 ## SOA Technological Approaches